dorahacksglobal/Hackathon-Playbook/thedao.md

         - All Discord channels are open for them except for the funders' channel.
         - Submit Hackathon proposals.
         - Actively update the proposals with the latest progress.
-        - Share their experience and knowledge on hackathon through Hackathon Openbook.
+        - Share their experience and knowledge about hackathon through Hackathon Openbook.
 - **DAO Steward**
     - Source: Volunteers after interview / DoraHacks assigned
     - Responsibilities & Rights: